AssetOrbit

 Investment Strategy: Optimal returns from SIPs occur when investing during market downturns.

-Myth Dispelled: Investing is not limited to the wealthy; anyone, regardless of income, can start building their wealth through various investment options and platforms.
+Myth Busted: Anyone, regardless of income, can begin building their wealth through a variety of investment options and platforms.

 Reality Check: Fractional investing, robo-advisors, and low-cost investment platforms have significantly democratized financial market access.